kriller500/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword |script displaying lines not containing pattern bin from /etc/passwd 18-letteronly |script displaying lines beginning with a letter from /etc/ssh/sshd_config 18-letteronly |script replace all characters A and c from input to Z and e respectively.
+18-letteronly |script remove all c and C from input